abskmj/notes/content/posts/rog-zephyrus-g14/popos.md

 volume = ignore
 ```

-## No fingerprint login
-No solution yet

-## System times are different in Windows and PopOS [Solved]
+## System Time in Windows & PopOS
-To fix, update the below `timedatectl` configuration in PopOS.
+Update the below `timedatectl` configuration in PopOS.
 Details are available at [support.system76.com](https://support.system76.com/articles/dual-booting/)

 ```
 timedatectl set-local-rtc 1 --adjust-system-clock
 ```

+# Known Issues
+- No fingerprint login
+- No display in external monitor using the USB-C port (external display using HDMI port works)

 # Test Laptop
 The above steps are tested on the below laptop model.